Fresh thinking for the creative, cultural and community sectors

 Consultancy

-We have expertise is social and culturally focused resilient and sustainable entrepreneurship.
-We can help you with rethi
+My expertise is in social and culturally focused resilient and sustainable entrepreneurship.
+I can help you with rethink your business models and strategies, positioning you to maximise your opportunities.

 Consultancy

-We have expertise is social and culturally focused resilient and sustainable entrepreneurship.
-We can help you with rethink your business models and strategies, positioning you to maximise your opportunities.
+My expertise is in social and culturally focused resilient and sustainable entrepreneurship.
+I can help you with rethink your business models and strategies, positioning you to maximise your opportunities.

 Research and evaluation

-We believe the best leadership is reflexive and open to change.
-Our approaches to research and evaluation are participatory and aim to facilitate deep learning in order to design better solutions and approaches.
+I believe the best leadership is reflexive and open to change.
+My approaches to research and evaluation are participatory, creative and aim to facilitate deep learning in order to design better solutions and approaches.

 Teaching and facilitation

-We are skilled and experienced higher education teachers and community facilitators.
-We use participatory techniques to help devise students or communities think deeply about topics. source and analyse information and identify critical issues.
+I am a skilled and experienced higher education teacher and community facilitator.
+I use participatory techniques to help devise students or communities think deeply about topics. source and analyse information and identify critical issues.

-We have expertise in curriculum development and assessment for undergraduate and masters level and short courses for entrepreneurs in creative industry management, cultural policy and creative research methods.
+I have expertise in inclusive curriculum development and assessment for undergraduate and masters level and short courses for entrepreneurs in creative industry management, cultural policy and creative research methods.

 A photograph of a woman with silver curly hair smiling at the camera.